chookapp/Bracketeer/README.md

 * Fixed [issue 1](https://github.com/chookapp/Bracketeer/issues/1) - support Google's WindowBuilder.
 * Fixed [issue 2](https://github.com/chookapp/Bracketeer/issues/2).
 * Option of using a rectangle outline when highlighting brackets.
-* Option to ignore pairs which are close to eachother.
+* Option to ignore pairs which are close to each other.
 * Added annotation to "missing pair".
 * Fixed [issue 4](https://github.com/chookapp/Bracketeer/issues/4) - Support also C statements (not only C++).
+* Show "hint" when hovering (overriding "regular" behavior)
+* Show basic popup when hovering over a closing bracket (will be improved on the next version)